ToposInstitute/CatColab/README.md

 - [v0.1: Hummingbird](https://topos.institute/blog/2024-10-02-introducing-catcolab/)
 - [v0.2: Wren](https://topos.institute/blog/2025-02-05-catcolab-0-2-wren/)

+You can also access the latest development version of CatColab, featuring potentially unstable features, at [next.catcolab.org](https://next.catcolab.org).

 > [!WARNING]
 > CatColab is under active development with new features added regularly.
 We aim
 > to preserve the integrity of your data but you should not store anything